Nikhil-Wani/Computer-Vision-with-Python/README.md

 # OpenCV-for-Python-Developers

-OpenCV is an open-source toolkit for advanced computer vision.
-It is one of the most popular tools for facial recognition, used in a wide variety of security, marketing, and photography applications, and it powers a lot of cutting-edge tech, including augmented reality and robotics.

-introduction to OpenCV 3
+OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+OpenCV supports a wide variety of programming languages like Python, C++, Java, etc. It can process images and videos to identify objects, faces, or even the handwriting of a human.
+When it is integrated with various libraries, such as Numpy which is a highly optimized library for numerical operations, then the number of weapons increases in your Arsenal i.e whatever operations one can do in Numpy can be combined with OpenCV.

-starting with installing and configuring.
+# Starting with installing and configuring.

+Inorder to do this, some external libraries are required to install :

+pip install opencv-python

+pip install numpy

+pip install matplotlib

 Learn about the data and image types unique to OpenCV.